Agoric/agoric-sdk/README.md

 ## Different setups to run the Pixel Demo

-Running the demo requires a local solo node to serve as your access point\
+Running the demo requires a local solo node to serve as your access point.
 In any case, for now, you will be needing to build the solo node from the source code

 ### Build from source